andiaclean/docs/pages/kr/apple-mobile-tracking.md

 설정
 ---

-한국어테스트In order to check if the user came from an Apple Search Ads, you must make the attribution call before Branch initializes. 한국어테스트As a warning, Apple's Search Ads Attribution API may take more than 1 second round trip. 한국어테스트This means that your call to Branch's initSession to the execution of the callback block may be delayed by this additional 1 second.
+In order to check if the user came from an Apple Search Ads, you must make the attribution call before Branch initializes.
+As a warning, Apple's Search Ads Attribution API may take more than 1 second round trip.
+This means that your call to Branch's initSession to the execution of the callback block may be delayed by this additional 1 second.

 ### iAD 및 AdSupport 가져오기